yixianqianzy/dsml/readme.md

-## The code is the implementation of paper 'Discrete Scale-invariant Metric Learning for Efficient Collaborative Filtering' submitted to ACM SIGKDD 2022.
+## The code is the implementation of paper 'Discrete Scale-invariant Metric Learning for Efficient Collaborative Filtering'.

 ## Environment